-DoD also received at least one comment recommending that the Final Rule integrate the liability protections set forth in section 1641 of the FY 2016 NDAA, which specifies liability protections for cleared defense contractors and operationally critical contractors when reporting cyber incidents.
+DoD also received at least one comment recommending that the Final Rule integrate the liability protections set forth in Section 1641 of the FY 2016 NDAA, which specifies liability protections for cleared defense contractors and operationally critical contractors when reporting cyber incidents.
 In response, DoD indicated that it already was working to implement these statutory protections, citing open DFARS Case 2016-D025, Liability Protections When Reporting Cyber Incidents.
-81 Fed.
-Reg.
-72993.
-This DFARS case was opened in April 2016, and an internal report concerning text of a proposed rule is due on October 26, 2016.
+This DFARS case was opened in April 2016, and an internal report concerning text of a proposed rule was due on October 26, 2016.
 Given this ongoing activity, contractors should expect to see further rulemaking on this subject in the near future.